-2.1 COUNTY AUDITOR & MUNICIPAL CLERKS TRAINING
+2.1 COUNTY AUDITOR AND MUNICIPAL CLERKS TRAINING

-The Elections Division of the Office of the Minnesota Secretary of State will conduct a training session for county election administrators in the fall of 2019.
-The sessions will include suggested best practices, distribution of forms developed for this primary's administration and materials that can be used for local election official meetings and election judge training sessions.
+The Elections Division of the Office of the Minnesota Secretary of State will conduct a training session for county election administrators in the fall of 2023.
+The sessions will include lessons from the 2020 PNP, suggested best practices, and distribution of forms developed for this primary's administration.
+Materials that can be used for local election official meetings and election judge training sessions will be available by November 1, 2023.

-It is suggested that new county election administrators review 2018 materials related to administering state elections before the PNP-focused September 2019 training sessions because the even-year Auditor's Conference will not be held until after the PNP; April 29-May 1, 2020.
+It is suggested that new county election administrators review 2022 materials related to administering state elections before the PNP-focused September/October 2023 training sessions because the even-year Auditor's Conference will not be held until after the PNP.